 Some people even turn up to the first meeting with their capability statements ready to go.
 A pre-printed brochure of them and all the work they have done.
 It’s the equivalent of carrying around the junk mail you get in your letter box with you.
 This is even worse than sending one post meeting.
 It can only be generic.

 So why should you stop producing capability statements?

 - Too self-focused.
 They are inevitably all about you and your company.
 What you do, how great you are, how many employees you have, how many offices or even better, how global you are!
-There is danger that you can come across as arrogant or only interested in yourself.
+There is a danger that you can come across as arrogant or only interested in yourself.
 Even if you send it after the first meeting, surely it is still too early in the relationship.
 While the client may have some interest in learning more about your company, in a first meeting they really want you to get to understand them more and find out what their main issues are.
-Which leads to my 2nd point:
+This leads to my 2nd point:

 We all know that assumptions aren’t a good thing.
 So why produce a document ahead of time which assumes you know what product or service the client is looking for?
 You need to invest time in understanding them fully before you can think of providing them with relevant information.

 Since you have nice glossy capability statements, and probably because you have invested time and money in producing them, you’ll feel inclined to use them.
 The moment you whip it out of your bag and slide it across the desk in a meeting, whatever has happened before, you are now selling yourself and your company to the client.
 They will feel like you have probably asked some questions as lip service for the moment when you can strike and start pitching at them.